The Galaxy Note 7 is here. It’s big, it’s beautiful, and it’s bloody expensive.

 The S Pen shrugs off water with ease too, which means you can doodle in the bathtub too, though we’re not sure why you ever would.
 Still, who knows when inspiration will strike.

 4) It’s got heaps of storage space

 The Note 7 lands with 64GB of in-built memory, which should be plenty for most people.
-If you’re a media hoarder though, then you can up the ante by slotting in a microSD card, which Samsung thankfully decided to include support for.
+If you’re a media hoarder though, then you can up the ante by slotting in a microSD card, which Samsung thankfully decided to include.

-Cards up with up to 256GB of storage space are supported, so it’s safe to say that storage will never be an issue.
+Cards up with up to 256GB of memory are supported, so it’s safe to say that storage space will never be an issue.
 Sorted.